BattletechModders/LowVisibility/README.md

 No matter the circumstances, sensors range cannot drop below a number of hexes equal to _SensorRangeMinimum_.
 This value defaults to 6 hexes (240 meters).

-##### Target Signature

-A unit's sensors define the range at which they can see a standard target in normal conditions.
-Equipment and environment can result in a target that's easier or harder to see, which is expressed through their __signature__ rating.
-This rating is typically hidden, though components in the Mechlab will indicate any increases or reductions in signature.

-Target signatures act as a multiplier to the sensor range.
-If a unit has a sensor range check that resulted in sensors range 400:

-  * A hard to detect target with signature 0.5 would only be detectable at 200m or closer.
-  * A standard target with signature 1.0 would be detectable at 400m or closer.
-  * An easy to detect target with signature 1.2 would be detectable at 480m.

-#### Sensor Info
+#### Target Details

-The second check (the __info check__) determines how much target information the unit will receive this round.
-This check is applicable for optimal conditions - enemy ECM and other effects can reduce this value on a target by target basis.
+The ***electronic warfare check*** also determines how many details about the target a source unit has access to this round.
+Enemy ECM, environmental effects, and other conditions will make this detailed information level fluctuate from round to round.
+Because every pilot and mech is different, the currently displayed details will cycle as you go through the round.
+A scout unit may have many details about the target available, while an assault unit may have very few.
 The range of check results is given below:

 | Info Check | Detail Level | Details shown |
 | --| -- | -- |